-First let me start this review with saying that I know I have been MIA for a bit now, but it just could not be helped due to a ton of commitments in my personal and professional life, but I am sure everyone can relate to that one.
-That all being said, the reviews and subwoofer testing will start getting fast and furious for the next several weeks so sit back, take a read and be sure to throw out any questions that happen to cross your mind.
+First let me start this review with saying that I know I've been MIA for a bit now, but it just couldn't be helped due to a ton of commitments in my personal and professional life, but I'm sure everyone can relate.
+That all being said, the reviews and subwoofer testing will start getting fast and furious for the next several weeks so sit back, take a read and be sure to shoot out any questions that happen to cross your mind.

-Last year I had the pleasure to review the Axiom Epic-80 800 and actually ended up buying the setup once the review was completed.
-Well, this time up is the Axiom Grand Master 350 so let us jump in and see what is under the hood.
-Packaging and Unboxing
+Last year I had the pleasure to review the Axiom Epic-80 800 and actually ended up buying the setup when I was complete.
+Well, this time up is the Axiom Grand Master 350 so let's jump in and see what's under the hood.

 Now, for me personally this installation was a very long and arduous task, but only because my bride insisted that no wires show when it was completed.
-That being said, the installation of the speakers themselves took about an hour after the cables were installed.
-The cables took about 8 hours due to construction issues.
+That being said, the installation of the speakers took about an hour after the cables were installed which took about 8 hours due to construction issues.
 Namely crossbeams and crawlspace access.
 The system is a 5.2 comprised of M22’s for the mains, VP150 for the center, QS8’S for the surrounds and twin EP350’s for the subs.

 The system came in a non-standard finish from the custom laminate options that Axiom offers for an additional charge.
 The finish is nice, but I think the natural wood finishes may be the way to go in the future.
-The Vermont Maple has a refined look and does meet the SAF (Spouse Approval Factor) requirement so for $215, it may be worth it to let your better half choose the color, especially if it keeps the peace.
-Shipping will be a bit delayed due to the extra effort involved in the non-standard finish, but not significantly so I highly recommend at least looking at the other finish options before ordering.
-This option is also available on all Axiom speaker models as well.
-Below are actual pictures of our living room and how the Axiom’s look in action.
-Calibration
+The Vermont Maple has an elegant look and does meet the SAF (Spouse Approval Factor) requirement so for $215, it may be worth it to let your better half choose a color.
+Shipping will be a bit delayed, but not significantly so I highly recommend at least looking at the other finish options before ordering.

-Calibrating the system was as simple as running through six positions within Audyssey .
+Calibrating the system was a simple as running through six positions in Audyssey.
 Once I completed running through the setup I made a few additional changes such as leveling the channels and changing the speaker size to 80Hz VS the Audyssey setting of 50Hz.
 Overall I spent about three and a half hours on the overall setup of the speakers excluding the time it took to run the cables.
-The mounting brackets for the VP150 and M22's are fairly simple as long as you follow the instructions.

-One of the things I noticed instantly, when comparing to my M80's, was the brightness of the M22’s and the VP150.
-This was certainly expected due to the differences in cabinets, drivers and porting size and placement.
-There is a noticeable difference in mid-bass between the on wall and towers, but again this is clearly a result of the lack of cabinet resonance and port size.
-As with every other Axiom speaker that I have reviewed, the clarity is absolutely crystalline and these speakers are a complete joy to listen to.
+One of the things I noticed almost instantly compared to the M80’s was the brightness of the M22’s.
+This was certainly not unexpected due to the differences in cabinets, drivers and porting size and placement and I must admit that they were not near as bright as I was expecting.
+There is a noticeable difference in fidelity between the on wall and bookshelves, but not in the way you expect and, as with every other Axiom speaker I have reviewed, the clarity is absolutely crystalline.

 The Axiom On-Wall series does an outstanding job of imaging the sound and gives any audio source a wonderfully wide and dynamic sound stage.
-That does not mean that there are not better options out there, but not anywhere close to the value that one can get from the Axiom offerings.
-In my opinion, the Axiom on-wall series provides a rich audio presentation combined with a sleek and modern look without sacrificing overall fidelity.
+That doesn’t mean that there are not better options out there, but not anywhere close to the value that can get from the Axiom.
+In their class, the on-wall series provides a rich audio presentation and a very sleek and modern look without sacrificing overall fidelity.
 They are the perfect blend of fit, function and finesse while still being financially viable for the average enthusiast.

-I recently had the privilege to see Symphony X in concert with Iced Earth and must say that they were absolutely flawless live.
-Their musical ability to recreate the material live is just phenomenal.
-So it should be no wonder as to why I would pick them for a reference in order to try and generate that same intensity that I got at the live show.
-‘Dehumanized’, off of their latest release fit the bill perfectly.
-Full of raw energy and authoritative musicianship, Dehumanized stirs the primal side in all of us that screams out ‘ENOUGH!’ when we have reached the point that we have reached the end of our rope.
+I recently saw Symphony X in concert with Iced Earth and must say that they were absolutely flawless live.
+There musical ability to recreate their material is just phenomenal.
+So it should be no wonder as to why I would pick them for a reference in order to try and generate that same intensity that I got at the show.
+‘Dehumanized’, off of their latest release fit the bill.
+Full of raw energy and authoritative musicianship, Dehumanized stirs the primal side in all of us that screams out ‘ENOUGH!’ when we have reached the point that we’ve had enough.
 The Axioms reproduce every bit of attitude that the song displays with the utmost clarity and sonic fueled rage.

 Now normally I would default to some of my more recent movie reviews, but that effort is now being headed up by the outstanding reviews of Mr. Jon Liu; so I actually had to schedule time to sit and do some reference listening.

 One staple in my demo list is always Hitman.
-The 'Storming the Hotel' scene is absolutely wonderful for impactful and penetrating gunfire and explosions and I do mean the type that you can feel in your chest as they ignite onscreen.
+The storming the hotel scene is absolutely wonderful for impactful and penetrating gunfire and explosions and I do mean the type that you can feel in your chest as they go off onscreen.
 The M22’s and VP150 work in perfect unison with the EP350’s and QS8’s to create another fantastic experience as gunshots and explosions are presented with the utmost clarity and near perfect fidelity.
-As with War of the Worlds, the directionality and imaging are perfectly aligned to create a full and well-rounded audio presentation.
-Transformers
+As with WotW, the directionality and imaging are perfectly aligned to create a full and well-rounded audio presentation.

-Lastly there is the one and only original Transformers.
+Lastly there is the one and only Transformers.
 The last 30 minutes of this movie is about as good as it gets for some truly phenomenal audio.
-Once Ironhide does his somersault, the action kicks into full gear and will fill your room with sonic bliss.
+Of course once Ironhide does his somersault, the action kicks into full gear and will fill your room with sonic bliss.
 The Axioms reproduced this outstanding audio presentation with little effort that simply put a smile on my face.
 As with Hitman, the gunshots are impactful and the explosions and the “somersault sweep” are deep and throaty.
-Overall Impressions

 The Axiom On-Wall series are everything you would expect from Axiom.
-They are aesthetically pleasing to the eye, they will not break the bank, the quality is second to none in their class and they will fill your noggin with a sonic experience that is far and above of what you will find in retail at twice the cost.
+They are aesthetically pleasing to the eye, they won’t break the bank, they’re quality is second to none and they will fill your noggin with a sonic experience that is far and above of what you’ll find in retail at twice the cost.
 I would not hesitate recommending them to those with the most discerning tastes as I have come to notice over my time with them that every detail is articulated with sheer perfection.
-As a bonus, if you are on the fence, or looking for something that your better half can get behind, the Axiom On-Wall can win over the most resistant of personalities.
+As a bonus, if you are on the fence, or looking for something that your spouse can get behind, the Axiom On-Wall can win over the most resistant of personalities.
 Highly Recommended!
-Please use the Axiom Grand Master 5.2 Home Theater System Review: Discussion Thread for Questions and Comments!